 I have answered some of the common questions that I have been asked by parents in my role as Manager of the International Science and Engineering Foundation Programme (ISEFP).
 I am also a parent so I understand you will have questions about what it will be like for your child to study and live at Queen Mary University of London.

-Dr Priscilla Cunnan, Director of the ISEFP
+Dr Priscilla Cunnan, Manager of the ISEFP

 My child is under 18 years of age, will he/she be treated as a minor?